trtcrd/BBI/README.md

 install.packages("BBI")
 ```

-Alternatively, the developpement versino can be installed by typing these commands in R :
+Alternatively, the developpement version can be installed by typing these commands in R :

 ```
 install.packages("devtools")